 You’ve got opportunities to shine at Mitchell.

 With our growing theater program, new choral ensemble, on-air radio station, step team, dance team, and classes in music, theater, photography, fine arts and film, students have a variety of ways to stretch themselves creatively.

 No waiting in the wings.

-Each year, Mitchell students through the Mitchell College Drama Society stage a fall play and spring musical in addition to other performances such as cabaret, improv comedy, and one acts.
+Each year, Mitchell students through the Mitchell College Players stage a fall play and spring musical in addition to other performances such as cabaret, improv comedy, and one acts.

 Auditions are open to all, and students together create the magic on-stage and backstage.
 Many students have their first theater experience at Mitchell and find their voice, discovering a hidden love for the art!
 Recent past performances include Hair, Godspell, The Wizard of Oz and The Miser.
 Flock Theatre, a community partner in Mitchell’s Integrative Career Development, and one of the most adventurous classical theatre companies in New England, involves Mitchell students in their productions and brings productions to campus from their repertoire of Shakespeare, plays, and festivals.
 Flock directors and actors also instruct in Mitchell courses.

 The Red Barn

 With great excitement, we have commenced on the rebuilding of our Red Barn on campus, which will feature a black box theater and house our thriving drama program.
 For more information on this exciting project, visit mitchell.edu/red-barn.

 Spring Musical | April 27-29, 2018: Legally Blonde, Music/lyrics by Laurence O’Keefe and Nell Benjamin and book by Heather Hach.

 Please contact Jessie Doro McKay, Co-Director and Faculty Advisor for the Mitchell College Players at 860-701-7790 or email@example.com.